Distance Learning Parent Resources

-- Child must be 3 or 4 years old by September 1st.
+- The child must be 3 or 4 years old by September 1st.

-- Family’s income must fall within the federal poverty guidelines.
+- The family’s income must fall within the federal poverty guidelines listed below.

 - Children with a diagnosed disability.
 We ask that you bring any records that you have relating to that disability (e.g., IEP or IFSP).

 - Children & families in high-risk circumstances such as homelessness.